-Colonel Ray, in charge of the United States post at Eagle, Alaska, has sent a party over the Valdez trail to meet another party coming from the coast, He expects to receive mail over the route this winter and prove it an tice law.
-Because of the prevalence of small pox in the central district of the Indian Territory and at the request of the ethiens of Antiers and vicinity, by order of Judge Clayton the November term of the United States court at that point will stand adjourned until the April, 1900, term and there ill be no court at Antiers until that date.
+· Colonel Ray, in charge of the United States post at Eagle, Alaska, has sent a party over the Valdez trail to meet another party coming from the coast.
+He expects to receive mail over the route this winter and prove it an American route suitable for a railroad, tice law.
+Because of the prevalence of small pox in the central district of the Indian Territory and at the request of the citizens of Antlers and vicinity, by order of Judge Clayton the November term of the United States court at that April, 1900, term and there ill be no court at Antices until that date. | ferred to "dying nations."

-American route auttable for a railroad, Prices on desks were advanced 10 per cent at a Chicago meeting of deskmakers.
+Prices on desks were advanced 10 per cent at a Chicago meeting of desk-